-Temporal analysis of interaction in the VMT setting raises some special concerns (Zemel & Cakir, 2009).
-In conversation, an utterance typically responds to the immediately preceding utterance, and the previous speaker generally listens silently as the new utterance is produced.
+Temporal analysis of interaction in the VMT setting raises some special concerns related to the identification of adjacency pairs in discourse (Zemel & Cakir, 2009).
+In everyday conversation, an utterance typically responds to the immediately preceding utterance, and the previous speaker generally listens silently as the new utterance is produced.
 However, in text chat people can be typing simultaneously.
-In the VMT chat system in particular, there is an awareness message indicating who is typing but one cannot see what is being typed until it is posted as a finished message.
+In the VMT chat system specifically, there is an awareness message indicating who is typing but one cannot see what is being typed until it is posted as a finished message.
 People do not always refrain from typing a new message while they see that someone else is typing.
 Sometimes, someone may delete a message they started to type without posting it because of what someone else meanwhile posted.
 In any case, a new posting usually does not respond to a previous posting unless that posting was completed before the new one was starting to be typed.
+Therefore, it may be best to refer to the interaction as being structured by "response pairs" rather than "adjacency pairs," where a response to a previous posting may not be immediately adjacent to it.
 In addition, in the VMT environment, a posting may be responding to the dragging of a geometric object or a construction action in a GeoGebra tab.
-Although not all this information is available in the chat log excerpts as presented in this monograph, all of it is available to researchers (as well as to the students and their teachers) in more detailed spreadsheets and files for replaying sessions.
-(Access to the complete dataset can be obtained at www.gerrystahl.net/vmt/icls2014.)
-The analyses in this monograph take into account the full interaction data.
+The students generally display information to enable their partners to follow the intended response structure by the way they design their posting-and researchers can also take advantage of these displays.
+Although information about GeoGebra actions is not generally included in the chat log excerpts as presented in this book, all of it is available to researchers (as well as to the students and their teachers) in more detailed spreadsheets and files for replaying sessions.
+The analyses in this book take into account the full interaction data in order to analyze carefully the online response structure and group meaning making displayed there.